The Governance of Big Data in Trade Agreements

-Finally, the project will engage in a normative enquiry on the whether and how trade agreements should address questions of data and Big Data, and how decision-makers should optimally use the instruments of international trade law to reflect the changes in the digital economy and ensure that vital public interests, such as the protection of privacy, are adequately safeguarded.
+Finally, the project asks whether and how trade agreements should address questions of data and Big Data, and how decision-makers can use the instruments of international trade law to reflect changes in the digital economy and ensure that vital public interests, such as the protection of privacy, are adequately safeguarded.

 The estimated benefit from the project is significant.
 The generated dataset will be valuable in its own right and useful for other research and policy efforts.
 The project’s interdisciplinary research on the governance of Big Data in trade agreements will be an important contribution to the existing literature and will strengthen Swiss competence on these global issues.
 The project aims to formulate specific recommendations on appropriate design for Big Data matters in trade agreements – in particular for Switzerland.

 The mapping of the existing rules relevant for Big Data applications includes the creation of the comprehensive data set TAPED (Trade Agreement Provisions on Electronic Commerce and Data), comprising norms in e-commerce, intellectual property as well as other norms throught the agreements.
 This dataset is available to the public as well as easily accesible and reusable for scientists and experts.

 Doctoral Fellow: MLaw Rahel Schär